 While the city itself can get quite cold in the winter, dropping well below freezing, and reaching highs in the upper 80’s during the height of summer, Denver actually maintains a pretty mild climate.
 Perhaps the best time to make a trip to this jewel of a city is during autumn when the leaves are changing, the high, blue skies sparkle, and it’s still pleasant enough to enjoy some outdoor activities.

 The city itself still embraces its historical roots, and the cow town type of living, but more and more, it is turning into a young, hip and sophisticated city, filled with a variety of different cultures, and ethnicities.
 Because of this, festivals, celebrations, and parties are very common throughout the year, and provide visitors and tourists alike with good times.
+There are always fun Denver concerts and events you can attend at any time of the year.
 With the rise of the craft beer scene, there are more beer festivals than one can shake a stick at each year.
 Just to name a few, here are some of our local favorites:

 To get a good feeling of the history of the city, and to explore some of the areas closer to downtown, such as Washington park, Highlands, West Highlands, and Platt Park.
 Beautiful old brick bungalow buildings and Victorian style homes dominate some of these areas.
 If there’s one thing about Denver, besides it being a fantastic place to visit, is that it is known for being one of the healthiest cities in the United States.
 The locals love their outdoor space, so you will find beautiful parks, greenbelts, and places such as the Denver Botanic Gardens.
 If there’s one place that must not be missed, this is it.
 It’s more than 24 acres of diverse plants from around the world, and features a variety of them gardens, an amphitheater for summer concerts, and enough natural beauty to keep you in awe for hours.
 Currently, it features North America’s largest collection of plants from cold climates around the world.